JiangWeibeta/MLIC/README.md

 I fix the implementation of *LinearGlobalIntraContext*.

-New pre-trained models are available now.
+Old pre-trained models are put below.
 The performance is slightly better than before on Kodak and Tecnick.

 #### Old Weights